LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 - This project demonstrates with the LSEG Data Library for Python which is the version 2.0.1 of the library (**As of February 2025**)
 - For High performance scenarios, the Real-Time SDK ([C++](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-cc), [Java](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-java), [C#](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-csharp)) and [Real-Time WebSocket API](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/websocket-api) are recommended

+That covers the Data Library overview.

 ## <a id="authen"></a>Initialize and Authentication

+That brings us to working with the RDP APIs platform.
 RDP APIs entitlement check is based on OAuth 2.0 specification.
 The first step of an application work flow is to get a token, which will allow access to the protected resource, i.e. data REST API's.
 The RDP currently supports two version of Authentication methods (**As of February 2025**).

 Both RDP APIs and Data Library PlatformSession applications require the RDP access credential and login process to get data from the platform.

-### Authentication Version 1 - Initial Login
+### Version 1 Authentication - Initial Login

+So, I will start off with the Version 1 Authentication.
 The API endpoint **https://api.refinitiv.com/auth/oauth2/v1/token** (please be noticed **v1**) requires the following access credential information:

 - Username: The username.
 - Password: Password associated with the username. .